OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

     | __Financial__ | Tax Authority  | Required by Law Enforcement or Government | Financial institution required to disclose personal financial information for tax purposes |
     | __Contact__ | Advertising Network| Marketing Third Parties | Ad supported web site |

+**Note:** PII provided to vendors or suppliers to the PII Controller that are providing data processing services of PII to the PII Controller would not normally be considered disclosure or information sharing |

     #### Sharing 3rd Party Guidance

     * Repeat the following set of fields as many times as necessary to identify third parties
     * Termination of Sharing - includes duration, location, specified time,
     * (note: is sharing a proxy a security concern? )
     * *Note:** PII provided to vendors or suppliers to the PII Controller that are providing data processing services of PII to the PII Controller would not normally be considered disclosure or information sharing |

     ####  Scope Example

     | Scope  | Purpose | Example | Scope Reference (linked) | Purpose Category |  PI Category | Description | Confidentiality/Audience |